Medically reviewed by Drugs.com. Last updated on Jul 8, 2020.

 When used in the management of delayed calcium extravasation (calcinosis cutis), monitor for non-anion gap acidosis, hypocalcemia, severe nausea (Reynolds 2014).

-Teratogenic effects were not observed in animal reproduction studies of sodium thiosulfate.
 In general, medications used as antidotes should take into consideration the health and prognosis of the mother; antidotes should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).
+However, other treatments may be preferred for the treatment of cyanide toxicity during pregnancy (Culnan 2018; Roderique 2012).